Executive Synopsis

-- Business Analyst (BA) uses the following six steps to create a model, representing
+- A Business Analyst (BA) uses the following six steps to create a model representing

-the trade activity processes and their business logic, and then transform the model
+the trade activity processes and their business logic, then transforms the model

 into a smart contract deployed on a target blockchain: